 - INCLUDE (INvestigation of Co-occurring conditions across the Lifespan to Understand Down syndromE) project

-This trans-NIH research initiative investigates critical health and quality-of-life needs for individuals with Down syndrome.
+This NIH-wide research initiative investigates critical health and quality-of-life needs for individuals with Down syndrome.
 INCLUDE researchers study conditions that affect individuals with Down syndrome and the general population, such as Alzheimer’s disease/dementia, autism, cataracts, celiac disease, congenital heart disease, and diabetes.